universitytheater/utheater.github.io/_templates/location-template.md

 ---
 # This file is a template for location info pages.

+# Files created with this template should go in _pages/locations
+# If you want your page to show up on the location hub, make sure to add the relevant info and link to _pages/locations/location-hub.md

-Everything in all caps should be replaced with the relevant info about your location.
-To avoid confusion, please also delete this set of comments when making your page.
+# Everything in all caps should be replaced with the relevant info about your location.
 For specific examples, the pages for West, East, the FXK, and 501 all follow this format.
-Feel free to add more infomation as you see fit, just test before you push.
+Feel free to add more infomation as you see fit, just test before you push to Github.

-# If you want your page to show up on the location hub, make sure to add the relevant info and link to _pages/locations/location-hub.md

 # To avoid confusion, please delete this set of comments when making your page.